Publish With Us

 Your proposal should include:

-- A description of books similar to your manuscript, and how your manuscript differs from them.
+• A description of books similar to your manuscript and how your manuscript differs from them.
+Please include any relevant UMP titles and describe why UMP is the right publisher for your book.

-- An estimate of the manuscript’s total word count.
-Also tell us what kind of non-textual materials your manuscript includes, such as photos, maps, tables, or charts.
+• An estimate of the manuscript’s total word count, including references.
+Also tell us about the kind and quantity of non-textual materials your manuscript includes, such as photos, maps, tables, or charts.

-- When and where did you defend your thesis?
+• When and where you defended your thesis.

 Submitting Your Manuscript